Weston-super-Mare: 21st century

-Around 2000, the town saw a growth in residential drug and alcohol rehabilitation treatment centres, with attendant crime and social problems.
-These problems were highlighted by Weston's councillors and newspapers, and by the Member of Parliament (MP), John Penrose during his maiden speech in the House of Commons in 2005.
+Weston saw a growth in residential drug and alcohol rehabilitation treatment centres in the early years of the 21st century.
+Related criminal and social problems were identified by local newspapers and the town council.
+They were also featured in John Penrose's maiden speech as a Member of Parliament in 2005.
 By 2009, Weston was home to around 11% of drug rehabilitation places in the UK, and North Somerset Council proposed an accreditation system examining the quality of counselling, staff training, transparency of referral arrangements, along with measures of the treatment's effectiveness and site inspections.
-By 2012, there had been a significant reduction in the number of rehabilitation facilities in the town, with the number of patient beds having nearly halved.
+There was a reduction in the number of rehabilitation facilities in the town by 2012, with the number of patient beds having nearly halved.

 A structure known as Silica was installed at Big Lamp Corner during 2006.
 It is a piece of public art, an advertising sign, a retail kiosk selling newspapers and hot food, as well as a bus shelter.
-It has been criticised by local residents who liken it to a carrot or a space ship, although it is meant to symbolise man's harmony with the sea.
-This was part of North Somerset Council's ongoing civic pride initiative that has sought to revitalise Weston-super-Mare's public spaces, which had suffered a period of decline.
-Other public space improvements have been made throughout the town such as improvements to the street scene in Grove Park Village.
+It was criticised by local residents who liken it to a carrot or a space ship, although it is meant to symbolise man's harmony with the sea.
+It was part of North Somerset Council's civic pride initiative that has sought to revitalise Weston-super-Mare's public spaces after a period of decline.
+There were also improvements to the street scene around Grove Park.
+A £34 million redevelopment of the promenade was completed in 2010.
+Scour protection and a splash wall were constructed between Knightstone and Oxford Street.
+Pier Square was pedestrianised, and Marine Lake was refurbished.